 What the hell’s a Chargepipe, you might be wondering – in simplest terms, it’s the tube that connects the intercooler to the engine, after the turbo.
 If the intercooler’s not connected, all that boost pressure coming out of the turbo is going nowhere – and the car likely won’t even run, and if it does, it’s not running good.
 You see, because it’s after the turbo, it’s under pressure.
 And BMW, in their infinite wisdom and brilliant choices for materials, decided to make the chargepipe out of plastic.
 And that’s fine – for a while.

-Most BMW N54 and N55 engines are more than 5 years old now – and what this means is that 5 or more years of aging, oxidation and cycles of heat as the car warms up and cools off each day as you drive has taken its toll.
+Most BMW N54 and N55 engines are more than 7 years old now – and what this means is that 5 or more years of aging, oxidation and cycles of heat as the car warms up and cools off each day as you drive has taken its toll.
+For those of you with an aging 328i, 428i or 228i – the same thing applies.
 The plastic gets brittle, and when you put pressure into a brittle plastic thing, it explodes – just like those soda bottles full of dry ice from when you were a kid.
 If you’ve ever seen a dry-rotted tire, you know rubber degrades just from being exposed to the air and environment.
 Plastic also degrades with time, just at a different rate.

 So you’re going to have to replace the chargepipe no matter what you do – and it’s worth saying that the plastic material is not ideal for sealing things up anyway, meaning that it leaks some boost, even when everything’s put together perfectly.
 This means replacing it will improve throttle response and performance – not to mention a performance chargepipe is probably less than what your local dealer will sell you the OEM chargepipe for, meaning it’s an economical preventive maintenance item.